EPIX, Inc. Home Page

 The major categories include: processing, enhancements, graphic lines and shapes, text overlay, printing, morphology, filters and edge detectors, transforms, convolutions, sequence integration and averaging, image printing, image copy and resizing, single image and image pair normalizations, blob analysis, histograms and moments, image load and save, calibration, correlation, subpixel accuracy measurements, particle tracking, and image load/save with additional file formats.

-PXIPL simplifies development of user-written programs in applications such as image enhancement, archival, analysis, and measurement; event and motion study; document capture; particle analysis; visual inspection; machine vision and quality control.
+PXIPL simplifies development of user-written applications in applications such as image enhancement, archival, analysis, and measurement; event and motion study; document capture; particle analysis; visual inspection; machine vision and quality control.

-The PXIPL functions are not restricted to processing images which were captured by EPIX® imaging boards.
-Images from any source, residing in PC memory, can be any size and any number of colors, limited only by availability of PC memory, and the CPU word size.7
+The PXIPL functions are not restricted to processing images which were captured by EPIX® frame grabbers.
+Images from any source, residing in PC memory, can be any size and any number of colors, limited only by availability of PC memory, and the CPU word size.
+13

 XCLIB-Lite Version -